 What the future holds for packaging

-Our expertise is, of course, in farming, how to do so in an environmentally and wildlife-friendly way, producing high quality bird food, plus the study of birds, with the aim of reversing the decline in farmland and garden bird numbers.
+Our expertise is of course in farming, how to do so in an environmentally and wildlife-friendly way, producing high quality bird food, plus the study of birds and in particular with the aim of reversing the decline in farmland and garden bird numbers.
 We’re certainly not experts in packaging and how the industry will develop new products in the future, so we’re very reliant on working with specialists who are.
 As a result of this on-going dialogue, we expect to see new products coming onto the market which will include, for example, polymer substitutes manufactured from fermented plant starch such as potatoes or corn.
-This example raises another relevant issue though, and this around whether it will make economic or environmental sense to switch farmland for such use rather than for producing cereals and vegetables for food – in particular if the trend for more non-meat or less meat diets continues.
+This example raises another relevant issue though, and this around whether it will make economic or environmental sense to switch farmland for such use, rather than for producing cereals and vegetables for food – in particular if the trend for more plant-based diets continues.